Three-dimensional Yang-Mills Chern-Simons theory from D3-brane background with D-instantons: Introduction

-Therefore in this note we focus on constructing the D3-D-instanton configuration to study the 3d confining Yang-Mills or QCD-like theory with a CS term by following the standard technique \cite{key-12,key-13} in string theory.
-Since the soliton AdS solution is chosen, it will lead to an area law in the dual theory due to the asymptotics of the Wilson loop, so confinement is expected to exhibit in the dual theory at very low temperature.
+In order to work out a holographic description of 3d theory with a CS term, in this note we focus on constructing the D3-D-instanton configuration by following the standard technique \cite{key-12,key-13} in string theory because the D3-D(-1) approach would turn out that the D(-1)-branes, as the D-instantons, could reduce to a CS term in the 3d dual theory.
+Specifically, since the D(-1)-branes are dynamical in the supergravity background, there would be a non-vanished Ramond-Ramond zero form $C_{0}$ coupling to these D(-1)-branes.
+So when we examine the dual theory by considering a probe D3-brane, its action would contain a term as $\int C_{0}F\wedge F$.
+As we will focus on the 3d dual theory obtained by compactifying one of the spatial directions on the circle $S^{1}$, thus below the energy scale of the circle, the term $\int C_{0}F\wedge F$ can be integrated out to become a 3d CS term as $\int C_{0}F\wedge F\sim\int dC_{0}\wedge\omega_{3}\sim\frac{k_{b}}{4\pi}\mathrm{Tr}\int\omega_{3}$ where $\omega_{3}$ refers to the CS 3-form and $k_{b}$ corresponds to the boundary value of $C_{0}$.
+Afterwards once the soliton AdS solution is chosen, it will lead to an area law due to the asymptotics of the Wilson loop, so confinement is also expected to exhibit in the dual theory at low temperature.
 To further include matters, the flavors are introduced by embedding a stack of probe D7-branes \cite{key-26} and the spontaneous breaking of chiral symmetry can be identified as the separation of $N_{f}$ flavor branes in IR region depicted by the IIB supergravity as the holographic description of \cite{key-27}.
-Due to the presence of the D-instantons, additional D7-branes as CS branes with a discrepancy embedding function can be put into the background, accordingly at very low energy, the dual theory is expected to be a pure CS theory.
+Moreover, additional D7-branes as CS branes with a discrepancy embedding function can be put into the background due to the presence of the D-instantons, accordingly at very low energy, the dual theory could be a pure CS theory.
 We specifically analyze the behaviors of the embedding functions of the various D7-branes and evaluate the associated free energy density by including both flavors and CS term.
 The result illustrates the topological phase transition which is enhanced by the D-instantons and it seems to be qualitatively consistent with that the presence of CS term topologically contributes to the mass parameter \cite{key-28} and the D0-D4 approach in 4d \cite{key-29,key-30,key-31,key-32}.